Piri Reis: 1513 world map

-The southernmost conclusively identified feature on the map is a stretch of Brazilian coastline including Cabo Frio (Kav Friyo on the map), possibly the earliest depiction of Rio de Janeiro, and likely the area around Cananéia, labeled Katino on the map.
+By contrast, the depiction of South America, cited to recent Portuguese voyages, is detailed and accurate for its time.
+The southernmost conclusively identified feature on the map is a stretch of recently explored Brazilian coastline, which includes Cabo Frio (Kav Friyo on the map), possibly the earliest depiction of Rio de Janeiro, and what is likely the area around Cananéia, labeled Katino on the map.
 Beyond this point, the coast curves sharply east.
-Cartographic historian Svat Soucek has suggested this is the coast of South America, bent to fit the natural curve of the skin the map was drawn on.
-However, there is no textual or historical evidence that the map represents land south of present-day Cananéia.
+There are two competing and overlapping explanations for the map's southern coast.
 Most scholars interpret this southern coast as a version of Terra Australis, a southern landmass once hypothesized to balance the known land in the Northern Hemisphere.
-A disproven 20th-century hypothesis identified the southern landmass with an ice-free Antarctic coast.
-Antarctica was last free of ice over ten million years ago.
-However, the inscription on the southern coast records that the Portuguese explored the area.
-According to the Portuguese sources, the land was hot and home to large snakes.
+It may also depict the coast of South America bent to fit the natural curve of the skin the map was drawn on.
+However, there is no textual evidence that the map represents land south of present-day Cananéia.